 This is also a good time to ask any questions if you are apprehensive of the process.
-Some carers may be able to provide you with recommendations, advice, and let you know of the experiences they have had in the past.
+Carers may be able to provide you with recommendations or advice.
+They will also let you know of the experiences they have had in the past.

-This is also the best time to show them around your home, so that they will know where to go and not go when they come and look after your pet.
+This is also the best time to show them around your home.
+They will then know where to go and not go when they come and look after your pet.

 Ensure it's at your home

 Employing a cat sitter in your own home is a much better option.
 Moving cats to other locations can be a very stressful event for them.
-During your meet and greet, you can also further establish what is expected of them in how long to stay.
+How long you expect them to stay with your cat should be established during your meet and greet.

 If in any doubt, you are always within your right to seek another carer, so that you feel comfortable with the process.
 If you are happy with the sitter following the meet and greet, then you can go ahead and secure the official booking on Tailster!